 When she calls with such enthusiasm I jump at the chance to throw her a line and see if I can finally hook her into cooking more often.
 Last night I actually found a recipe that I thought I could get her to try.
 Just so she would branch out and give the old stuff a rest.

 Veal in a mustard cream sauce is a classic.
 So is wild rabbit, for that matter.
 But I know the latter would never fly.
 When I read the recipe I thought either the mustard or the tarragon had to go; but I was wrong.
 Everything works here and the recipe is perfect for a quick Sunday dinner like we had last night or a dinner party for six.
-If you get all your prep stuff done ahead of time, everything comes together in less than 10 minutes.
-If you are not picky, like me, you could even make it late in the afternoon and give it a quick reheat just before serving.
+If you get all your prep stuff done ahead of time, it comes together in less than 10 minutes.
 Accompany, as suggested, with orzo or yellow rice as an alternative.
 At this time of the year, the peach cobbler I served for dessert would be perfection!

 For the recipe click below.

 Although it doesn't tell you to do so, pound the veal a bit and dry the scallops in paper towels.
 I always like to coat them with a very thin coating of flour right before I add them to the butter to help them brown.
 Use fresh tarragon, it's milder; or use half the amount if you are using dried.
 Try cooking with the same wine you are serving for dinner.
 And use all of the cream, it needs it.
 I only used half as, supposedly, we are "on regime" and wished I had used the full cup.
 The recipe calls for coarse grained Dijon.
 I used regular and felt it went better.